US backtracks on Russian spy suspect offering sex for access

 In an interview with The Associated Press on Sunday, Driscoll said, “I’m happy the government walked back their false allegation.”

-Butina, 29, has pleaded not guilty to the charges of conspiracy and acting as an unregistered foreign agent for Russia.
+Butina has pleaded not guilty to the charges of conspiracy and acting as an unregistered foreign agent for Russia.
 Driscoll has denied that Butina is a Russian agent, calling the case “overblown.”
 He has said his client was merely a student who wanted to see a better relationship between the U.S. and Russia and sought to network with influential people in American politics.

+There was nothing covert about her work, Driscoll said, noting several news stories about her over the past several years.

 The sexual allegation was only a small part of the evidence presented by prosecutors in arguing to jail Butina.
 Prosecutors largely argued that she posed an “extreme” flight risk and raised the prospect of her being swept out of the country by Russians using their diplomatic immunity to shield her from U.S. law enforcement.
+The U.S. does not have an extradition treaty with Russia.

-Prosecutors have said her activities in the U.S. were being directed by a Russian official, identified by Driscoll in court as Alexander Torshin.
+Prosecutors have said her activities in the U.S. were being directed by a Russian official, identified by Driscoll as Alexander Torshin.
 He is a senior official in the Central Bank of the Russian Federation, a former lawmaker and a member of the NRA since 2012.

+Prosecutors say Torshin was Butina’s handler, but Driscoll has said he was only a friend and mentor with whom Butina traveled openly when he visited the U.S.

 Torshin was also among a number of Russian businessmen and officials sanctioned this year by the U.S. Treasury Department for their ties to Russian President Vladimir Putin and for their part in “advancing Russia’s malign activities.”